Richard Roberts is an Australian theatre designer and educator.

 In 1992, Richard went to Perth to establish the Design stream at WAAPA.
 His freelance design work during this period included THE MAGIC FLUTE and DIE FLEDERMAUS for the West Australian Opera and the Australian Opera, LOCHIE LEONARD and DEAD FUNNY for the Perth Theatre Company and set for Black Swan’s production of BLACKROCK by Nick Enright.

 After five years in Perth at WAAPA Richard returned to Melbourne and resumed his freelance career.
 He was appointed Head of the School of Production at the Victorian College of the Arts in 2000, a position he held until 2008 when he resumed work as a full-time freelance designer.
 Between 2013 - 2015 Richard was Head of Design at The Hong Kong Academy for the Performing Arts.
-Richard returned to Australia at the end of 2015 to continue his freelance career and take up his current position as Associate Professor at the School of Production at VCA.
+Richard returned to Australia at the end of 2015 to continue his freelance career and take up his current position as Associate Professor, Head of Design at the Victorian College of the Arts.